manglesh001/MyProject/SeamCarving(ImageResizing)/README.md

 ## Reference

 The Calculation ofGradient Matrix and details of Seam Carving Algorithm was reffered from an Assignment from Princton University which can be found [here](https://www.cs.princeton.edu/courses/archive/fall17/cos226/assignments/seam/index.html)

-## Contributions

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.